Frequently Asked Questions

 Are Laser hair removal treatments and electrolysis painful?

 Laser hair removal can feel like a rubber band snap on the skin, however it is very tolerable by the majority of clients.
-Electrolysis is more painful and takes much longer to perform; therefore pretreatment anesthesia is provided with each treatment.
+Electrolysis, because we are treating one hair at a time, is more painful and takes much longer to perform; therefore pretreatment anesthesia is provided with each treatment.

 What is the difference between dermal filler and PDO solid filler threads?

-Dermal fillers restore volume in the skin by injecting a substance into the skin.
+Dermal fillers are used to restore volume in the skin by injecting a substance into the skin, primarily hyaluronic acid and calcium hydroxyapatite (CaHA) gel microspheres.
+They are filling a space with product for plumper lips or fuller cheeks.
 PDO threads, dissolvable sutures, are inserted into an area to stimulate collagen production.
-Dermal Filler and PDO threads can be placed anywhere on the body, including the neck and décolleté!
-Dermal Filler and PDO thread results can last 6-12 months.
+There is no immediate filling of the space and the volume is restored when collagen surrounds the threads over time.
+PDO threads can be placed anywhere on the body, including the neck and decollete!
+Both can last 6-12 months.

 What is your recommended skin care routine?